AnthonyCusi/ultimate-2048/docs/final.md

 An ANOVA test shows that there is a significant difference in the mean game scores across models, p < 0.0001.
 Specifically, a post-hoc Tukey's HSD test shows that MCTS performs significantly better on average than the baseline (p < 0.0001), PPO (p < 0.0001), and A2C (p < 0.0001).
 Although the PPO and A2C models appeared to outperform the baseline, these differences were not statistically significant (p = 0.08 and p = 0.69, respectively).
 With a mean score of 12,592, it is clear that MCTS is dominant in this game compared to the other models that we tested.

-In terms of the highest tile reached, only MCTS was able to reach the 2048 tile.
-This occurred in 3 out of the 30 games, or 10% of the time, which exceeds our original goal of 5%.
-Because of the massive state space and randomness of this task, we consider this model fairly successful.
-This result is also similar to the 11% win rate achieved by a previous study using an MCTS model with a comparable number of rollouts [1].
+In terms of the highest tile reached, only MCTS was ever able to reach the 2048 tile.
+This occurred in 3 out of the 30 games, or 10% of the time.
+This greatly exceeds our original goal of 5%.
+Because of the massive state space and randomness of this task, we consider this model to be fairly successful.
+The results we achieved are similar to the 11% win rate achieved by a previous study using an MCTS model with a comparable number of rollouts [1].

 #### Algorithm Speed
-Speed is not crucial to the 2048 game itself, but it serves as an important comparison of efficiency which may be a key factor for other similar reinforcement learning tasks.
+Speed is not crucial to the 2048 game itself, as there is no time limit in any standard implementation of the game.
+However, it does serve as an important comparison of efficiency which may be a key factor for other similar reinforcement learning tasks.
 The plot below shows the number of moves made over time by each of the models.
 Time beyond 80 seconds is not shown, as the baseline, PPO, and A2C models would reach the 'game over' state before this.

 <div style="text-align: center;">
 <img src="images/Moves_Per_Second.png" alt="comparison of moves made over time" width="400"/>
 </div>

 We see that PPO performs moves extremely quickly, and almost reaches the speed of the baseline which is selecting random moves.
 This made it very efficient for repeated testing and hyperparameter optimization, but in the case of 2048, the speed was not beneficial as the model did not get very far in the game.
 A2C and MCTS perform relatively similarly in terms of speed, taking much longer to make each move.
 For MCTS, this was caused by the algorithm perfoming many rollouts in order to find the next best move, and increasing the rollouts to even larger values results in *significantly* slowed gameplay.
 However, because this approach proves to be successful, the slower speed is a worthy cost for 2048.
+This may not be the case for other similar tasks.
+For A2C, the continuous training of both the actor and critic neural network resulted in a gameplay that is slightly slower than even MCTS.

+#### Summary and Takeaways
-For A2C, which was both the slowest and worst performing model (excluding the baseline), we conclude that it may not be well-suited for this game.

-With more time, we would investigate more methods to improve the PPO model as it showed decent performance potential and unmatched speed, which can be very beneficial in other game environments.
+A2C does not seem to be well-suited for this game.
+When compared to the other two reinforcement learning models - one of which is also a Policy Gradient Algorithm like A2C - it was both the slowest and worst performing model (excluding the baseline).
+The potential reasons for this are discussed in the A2C portion of our Approaches section of this report.
+With more time, we would like to investigate more methods to improve the PPO model as it showed decent performance potential and unmatched speed, which can be very beneficial in other game environments.
+MCTS is the clear winner of our analysis due to its unmatched ability to actually hit the 2048 tile.

-#### Strategies and Weaknesses
+We rank our models on their ability to successfully play the game of 2048 as follows:

+1. MCTS: slow, scores ~12500 on average, and the only model to successfully reach 2048 (10% of the time)
+2. PPO: fast, scores ~3500 on average
+3. A2C: slow, scores ~2000 on average
+4. Baseline: makes random moves, scores ~1200 on average

-## Resources Used
+## References
 Libraries:
 - General Python Libraries: concurrent, copy, json, os, Pygame, random, sys
 - AI/ML/Computing Libraries: Keras, Matplotlib, NumPy, TensorFlow